September Unofficial Holidays: Your Ultimate Guide to a Month Packed with Fun Holidays!

 Bunny Books Bonanza: Curate a collection of bunny-themed books for reading time.
 Afterward, engage students in discussions about the stories, lessons, and the joy of reading about rabbits.

 Math with Rabbits: Incorporate math into the day by using rabbit-related scenarios.
 Have students calculate the number of carrots a rabbit might eat in a week or solve rabbit-themed word problems.
+You could also try this game: One Two Many Rabbits

 Storytelling with Rabbits: Have students create their own rabbit stories, weaving in elements like rabbit protagonists, adventures, and valuable life lessons.

 Bunny Crafts: Engage in hands-on crafts such as making paper plate rabbits, rabbit masks, or even creating rabbit-inspired bookmarks.
+There are some great kits on Amazon like this felted bunny sewing kit and these wooden rabbit cutouts for decorating.

 Rabbit Care and Responsibility: If you have a classroom pet rabbit, use the day to teach students about rabbit care and the importance of responsible pet ownership.